 In many children with FOP, tender soft-tissue masses initially develop mainly on the head, neck, or back (Kitterman et al., 2005).
 Without the previous diagnosis of FOP, clinicians tend to suspect neoplasm, leading to high rates of biopsy and/or resection surgery, with subsequent HO (Kitterman et al., 2005, Zaghloul et al., 2014).
-Orthopedic surgeries to remove HO or to correct deformities in the extremities or trunk have been reported, but most of them led to HO and worsening of motion/deformity, even though medications to prevent inflammation and ossification were used perioperatively.
+Orthopedic surgeries to remove HO or to correct deformities in the extremities or trunk have been reported, but most of them lead to HO and worsening of motion/deformity, even though medications to prevent inflammation and ossification were used perioperatively.

 Reports on other invasive procedures are limited and the safety is not established.
-Lumbar puncture as a routine workup for an intractable fever in an infant led to flare-up (Zaghloul et al., 2014).
+Lumbar puncture as a routine work-up for an intractable fever in an infant led to flare-up (Zaghloul et al., 2014).
+Emergent laparotomy for peritonitis evoked no HO (Okamoto et al., 2020).
 Physiotherapy is reported to induce permanent complications (Kitterman et al., 2005).
 However, the range of acceptable physiotherapy procedures has not been established.
 Passive range of motion exercises to gain additional range of joint motion should be avoided, but gentle active exercise may be permitted.